-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D, while the X-U Typ 113 does not have a direct successor.
+Both the 80D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 80D and the Leica X-U Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.